 Communicating the purpose of each survey

 Communication is an important first step in getting people to participate in any type of engagement survey.
 When employees know why a survey is taking place, when and where to take it, and how the results will be used, they are more inclined to provide their feedback.
-For each survey, whether it be a pulse survey or full engagement survey, use the three types of communication: pre survey, invite and reminder, and post survey.

 Using employee engagement pulse surveys effectively is important to maintaining a flow of feedback in the workplace.
 Ensuring that there is enough time between each survey to take action on results helps to combat survey fatigue that can occur with a continuous survey cadence.